 Ms. McMartin was definitely dead.

 This is from THE BOOKS OF ELSEWHERE by Jacqueline West (Dial, 2010) and it plunges us into action right away, too.
 Who is this woman?
 How did she die?
 Did the characters have anything to do with it?
-It doesn’t really hint at the fantasy nature of the novel and doesn’t really pass the vague test, but I like this book and it starts with a bang!
+It doesn’t really hint at the fantasy nature of the novel and doesn’t really pass the vague test (follow the link for more tips on what makes a good novel first line), but I like this book and it starts with a bang!

 In these dungeons the darkness was complete, but Katsa had a map in her mind.